createcandle/configuration-files/boot/readme.txt

 If you are having trouble, visit: www.candlesmarthome.com/troubleshooting

-- Output to HDMI is only enabled for systems with more than 1Gb of memory.
+- Output to HDMI is normally only enabled for systems with more than 1Gb of memory, but this can be changes.
+See below.

 The information below is for advanced users.